1 Scope of the Policy

 - The applicant’s explanation of the offence

-- Evidence submitted by the applicant, or referees, of good character.
+- Evidence of good character submitted by the applicant or their referees

-8.1 The panel may make the following recommendations:
+6.6 The School may make the following decisions:

 - To offer a place on the course subject to other entry criteria being met;